Pediatrics Diversity, Equity and Inclusion

 We treasure inclusion as part of our mission – it is intrinsically valuable.
 The Department of Pediatrics faculty and staff believe that the constant adoption of inclusive practices will allow us to create a vibrant, welcoming, and culturally diverse environment where each individual has the opportunity to learn, succeed, and improve the health care needs of children during the ongoing pursuit of excellence.

-University and School of Medicine Resources:
+University of Louisville DEI Resources:

 • University of Louisville School of Medicine Antiracism Knowledge Base